alpha912/enerconnect/CONTRIBUTING.md

 First off, thank you for considering contributing to ENERConnect.EU!
 It's people like you that make ENERConnect.EU such a great tool for the European energy research community.

+> **⚠️ Disclaimer**: ENERConnect.EU is an independent, community-driven open-source initiative.
+We are not affiliated with, endorsed by, or connected to any official European Union institutions, government bodies, or energy organizations.
+We are a group of individuals passionate about advancing energy research collaboration through open source.

+## Our Values

+- **Open & Independent**: We maintain our platform as a free, independent resource for the energy research community
+- **Community First**: Every decision is made with the community's best interests in mind
+- **Transparency**: We operate with full transparency in our development and decision-making processes
+- **Inclusivity**: We welcome contributors from all backgrounds and experience levels

 ## Code of Conduct

 This project and everyone participating in it is governed by our Code of Conduct.
 By participating, you are expected to uphold this code.